retro/apitizer/README.md

 APItizer is a library that allows you to mock APIs for browser applications with JSON schema.
 JSON schema is usually used to validate responses from APIs, but APItizer adds the ability to generate data from the same structure.

+APItizer requires understanding of the JSON schema syntax and I can recommend [this guide](http://spacetelescope.github.io/understanding-json-schema/) to get you started.

 ## Why

 When developing single page apps, it is beneficial to develop frontend and backend in parallel.
 To achieve that, you need to mock the API.
 CanJS implements this elegantly with the `can.fixture` plugin (used by APItizer). `can.fixture` intercepts AJAX calls and returns response defined by the fixtures.